Daniel Morales Jaramillo, ILG 2015, Ecuador, 2024 ILG Impact Award Winner

 Daniel Morales, ILG 2015, was selected as the winner of the 2024 ILG Impact Award for his longstanding career leading innovative initiatives for the transformation of processes and the acquisition of new technologies that support financial inclusion and education in Ecuador.

-One of the innovative projects that Daniel led was the Microcredit Fomento al 1X30 project of BANECUADOR BP, a public bank that finances the agricultural, productive and service sectors in Ecuador, with loans aimed at promoting production with emphasis on microcredit.
-BanEcuador's Credit of Opportunities, also known as 1x30, was created to finance Ecuadorian entrepreneurs at the base of the country's social pyramid, with amounts of up to $5,000 dollars with an interest rate of 1% and up to 30 years in order to open new financing opportunities and help the formalization of new ventures.
-This project, which was launched in 2022, has so far benefited 102,476 families nationwide with a total amount of $305.49 million U.S. dollars.
+During his role in BANECUADOR BP, an Ecuador public bank that finances the agricultural, productive, and service sectors with loans aimed at promoting production with emphasis on microcredit, Daniel Morales, ILG 2015, led the Credit of Opportunities, also known as 1x30.
+This innovative microcredit was created to finance Ecuadorian entrepreneurs, who couldn't access other financing.
+With credits of up to USD $5,000, with an interest rate of 1% and up to 30 years, the 1*30 opened new financing opportunities and helped the formalization of new ventures for these entrepreneurs.
+The project, which was launched in 2022, has so far benefited 102,476 families nationwide and has awarded a total amount of USD $305.49 million dollars.

 "By changing those small processes, we can impact the culture, and thus, we can change the world.” -Daniel Morales